 In summary, during the training of \methodabbr, we have three loss terms, the inverse ISP loss $\mathcal{L}_{\text{Inv}}$, the forward ISP loss $\mathcal{L}_{\text{For}}$, and the FBC loss $\mathcal{L}_{\text{FBC}}$ in total, and an additional regularization term $\mathcal{L}_{\text{NRR}}$:

 where $\mathcal{L}_{\text{NRR}}$ is the additional neutral rendering regularization and $\lambda$ is the balance weight for it.
-The neutral rendering regularization guides the model to learn a virtual camera that performs standard color conversion between XYZ and sRGB color space when the device-aware embedding is given as a zero vector $\emptyset$:
+The neutral rendering regularization guides the model to learn a virtual camera that performs standard color conversion between the XYZ and sRGB color spaces when the device-aware embedding is given as a zero vector $\emptyset$:

-where $s(\cdot)$ and $s^{-1}(\cdot)$ is the sRGB-XYZ and XYZ-sRGB color conversion respectively.
+where $s(\cdot)$ and $s^{-1}(\cdot)$ are the sRGB-XYZ and XYZ-sRGB color conversion, respectively.
 The neutral rendering regularization adds an anchor for users if they want to enhance or reduce the photographic appearance of a certain camera without inter/extrapolating with the device-ware embedding of another camera.